Apostolou-Lab/3DHiChAT/README.md

 R 4.0.4 (2021-02-15) and randomForest 4.6-14 were used to calculate spearman rank correlation for the training of Train.txt file.

+Download all files in a folder and test the code for both estimating predicted gene expession (3DHiChAT.R) and calculating perturbation score after enhancer removal for a specific enhancer - promoter pair.

-After running 3DHiChAT.R on the Train.txt test spearman correlation score for chr1:
+After running 3DHiChAT.R on the Train.txt using the following example, test spearman correlation score for chr1, which should generate value of 0.4746:

 #################################################